 - Provide all documentation, corrections, and/or new information requested by either the Student Financial Aid or the agency to which the application was submitted.

-- Read, understand and keep copies of all forms requiring signature.
+- Read, understand, and keep copies of all forms requiring a signature.

 - Repay any student loans he/she has.
 When a student signs a promissory note, he/she is agreeing to repay the loan.